qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The solutions:

-- **Avoid OOP-style getter and setter** (just make fields public), unless really necessary.
+- **Avoid OOP-style getter and setter** (just make fields public), unless necessary.
-  - For getter, if the getter returns reference which cause contagious borrow.
-The getter that returns cloned/copied value is fine.
-For immutable data, getter returning reference is also usually fine.
-  - For setter, it must pass `&mut self` which cause contagious borrow.
   - **Data-oriented** design (DOD).
+Just directly work on data and make fields public.
+  - If you design a library and want encapsulation, it's recommended to use ID/handle to replace reference (elaborated below).
+  - The getter that returns cloned/copied value is fine.
+If data is immutable, getter is also usually fine.
 - Use ID/handle to replace reference.
-(Entity component system (ECS) is one solution.)
 - Other workarounds like `Arc<QCell<>>` `Arc<RwLock<>>`, etc.
 - **Avoid mutation** or **defer mutation**: